a) Authorized Borrowers:

-Books in the general collection circulate for a two week period for all students, faculty, and staff.
+Books in the general collection circulate for a three week period for all students, faculty, and staff.
 Books may be renewed as often as needed providing there are no holds on a title.
 Faculty are permitted to check-out videotapes and current periodicals for a loan period of 7 days and limited reference materials for a period of 3 days.
 All library materials circulated within a given school semester are due back in the library by the last day of classes of that semester.

 c) Non-Circulating Materials:

 Reference materials do not circulate outside the library at this time.
 Reference materials include current textbooks, as well as some almanacs, dictionaries, encyclopedias, indexes and other items of general reference nature.
 These resources are compendiums of facts and statistics that allow for fast retrieval of information which must be readily available to all library staff and users.
 Videotapes and periodicals do not circulate.
 Exceptions exist for faculty as noted.

 It is the responsibility of the patron to ensure return of library items in a timely manner.
 Overdue notices are sent to all borrowers via email (CGTC email is the default).
 Students with overdue books may have a hold placed on their student record that will affect registration, financial aid, grades, and graduation status.
 All fines must be paid in full by the last day of the semester.

 e) Lost or Damaged Books:

 Any book that is lost or damaged beyond repair while circulating will result in a replacement cost.
 Books are replaced with current edition.
 All replacement costs must be paid in full by the last day of the semester.
 Students that vandalize or steal library materials may be subject to disciplinary actions through the appropriate college division.
 Security measures are in place to deter theft.

 Computer Use Policies